stratoskar/Traffic_Flow_Prediction/Python_Code/Readme.txt

-In this folder, you will find the python code.
-The code is full of comments and details, in order to understand what is being executed each time.
+Within this directory, you will find the Python code.
+The code is structured across three distinct Jupyter Notebook files.
+It is enriched with comments, explanations, and visualization graphs where pertinent to facilitate a thorough understanding of the operations carried out in each cell.